Mmm. Japanese dynamite-style geoduck clams. Served in their own shells. Dug up by my parents on the Oregon coast.

 Mix the ingredients together and place inside cleaned geoduck shells or ramekins.

-Bake at 350 degrees in a toast oven for about 10 minutes.
+Bake at 350 degrees in a toaster oven for about 10 minutes.
 Definitely slurp the sauce because it's pretty tasty.

 Here's the dynamite geoduck served in a creme brulee dish.
 Two creme brulees with terra cotta ramekins at Trader Joe's for $3.99 if you want some too.